GurKamal1828/Dealync-Terms-of-Service-Android/index.md

-Welcome to ADS-Share, a smart platform by GoodPegg designed to help you add and share items with your customers and collaborate with your dealer friends.
-These Terms of Service ("Terms") outline your rights and responsibilities when using ADS-Share.
+Welcome to Dealync, a smart platform by GoodPegg designed to help you add and share items with your customers and collaborate with your dealer friends.
+These Terms of Service ("Terms") outline your rights and responsibilities when using Dealync.
 By accessing our app and using any of its features, including subscriptions, you agree to be bound by these Terms.
 Please read them carefully.

 1. Subscription Terms

 1.1 Subscription Services
-ADS-Share offers an auto-renewable subscription at INR 99 per month.
+Dealync offers an auto-renewable subscription at INR 99 per month.
 Subscribing unlocks the premium feature which allows users to add more than 5 items.

 1.2 Billing and Auto-Renewal